First Epistle to the Corinthians: Later insertion in 6:20

+Later insertion of 14:34–35

+The most discussed textual integrity question in the letter concerns 1 Corinthians 14:34–35:

 Women should be silent in the churches.
 For they are not permitted to speak but should be subordinate, as the law also says.
 If there is something they want to learn, let them ask their husbands at home.
 For it is shameful for a woman to speak in church.